Launch Region's First Canned Wine

 Starting with Logistics & Pricing

-When considering bundling methods for packs of cans, we perused stores with large beer selections.
+When considering bundling methods, we perused stores with large beer selections.
 While many of the larger producers used boxes, we quickly realized that boutique beer shops often selected PakTek snap tops.
-Selecting the snap tops was an easy decision.
 When working the canning line, you can quickly "snap" the can into its recycled plastic 4-pack handle.
-This allows the label to stay on full display, and additionally, it saves time and money on packaging and design costs.
+This allows the label to stay on full display and saves time and money on packaging and design costs.

 research & findings, continued